People from all walks of life take the bar exam. Many have passed the bar exam before you. You’re not alone.

 MARLOW: Studied while working 40+ hours a week.
 He “doesn’t do well on standardized tests,” and it’s been years since graduating law school… and he passed the UBE with flying colors

-You can get an AdaptiBar discount code immediately by signing up for my slightly famous email list (to your right on PC, at the very bottom on mobile).
+You can get a $30 AdaptiBar discount code immediately, by signing up for my slightly famous weekly emails here:

 “A”: Repeater who passed the 2017 February California bar (34.5% pass rate) while working full time